Fiserv/Commerce-Hub/docs/Getting-Started/Getting-Started-Dev-Portal.md

 ### 2. Generate an API key

-Go to the Apps page and create a Sandbox app to obtain your and API-Key and API-Secret.
+Go to the Apps page and create a Sandbox app to obtain your API-Key and API-Secret.

 <!-- theme: info -->
 > These are required in the [Authentication Header](?path=docs/Resources/API-Documents/Authentication-Header.md).